 Jerk Ass: It's easier listing off characters who don't qualify for this in the third movie: Brigitte, Ginger, the Old Woman, Seamus, and Milo.
 Finn and Murphy are also less Jerk Ass than the rest, their only moments being inspired by desperation on Finn's part ( to not be revealed to have been bitten} and trying to do the vital task of testing people to make sure they're not werewolves on Murphy's part.

 Metamorphosis: The werewolf curse in these films isn't the usual "transform every time the moon is full, and revert at daybreak" deal.
-Once bitten, you transform slowly for two weeks, until the night of the next full moon where the transformation massively accelerates, virtually destroying your mind and permanently locking you into a wolf form.
+Once bitten, you transform slowly over the course of one month (a gruesome process involving the growth of fingernails into sharp claws, canine teeth becoming much larger, and the development of wolf parts like a tail and dewclaw) until the night of the next full moon where the transformation massively accelerates, virtually destroying your mind and permanently locking you into a wolf form.

 Nightmare Fetishist: Brigette and Ginger have a fascination with death and stage scenes of each other committing suicide or dying in accidents.